-Online Support for Alumni
+Online Support for Friends and Alumni

 Search our CONTENTdm database for digital scans of rare photographs, newspapers, and personal correspondence in our Special Collections and Archives.
 This includes:

 Friends and Alumni have access to Digital Commons, our repository for dissertations, theses, and journals selected and submitted by Pepperdine departments and centers.

 Friends and Alumni can use Unpaywall, an open database of 24,188,597 free scholarly articles.
 The Unpaywall browser extension harvests content directly from over 50,000 journals and open-access repositories from all over the world.
 It also uses open data from PubMed Central, the DOAJ, Crossref (particularly their license info), and DataCite.

 The Open Access Button is another free tool that allows you to find free, legal articles with just a click, and it will email an author to get a copy if one isn't available.
 It's available as a Chrome and Firefox browser plugin, as well as a website.